-The Nebraska Recycling Coalition (NRC) is a 501(c)(3) nonprofit charitable organization formed by the merger of the Nebraska State Recycling Association and WasteCap Nebraska on March 31, 2017.
-NRC is a statewide, member-based organization.
+The Nebraska Recycling Coalition (NRC) is a statewide, member-based, 501(c)(3) nonprofit charitable organization registered in the State of Nebraska and headquartered in Lincoln, Nebraska.

 The mission of the Nebraska Recycling Council is to maximize the economic and environmental benefits of resource recovery in Nebraska.